calstar/star-gitbook/intro-projects/propulsion.md

 ## Introduction

 The purpose of this project is to ensure that new and returning members research various parts of a rocket propulsion system from both theoretical and practical engineering points of view.
+The document containing the entire plan can be found [here] (https://docs.google.com/document/d/1RTEm9aAbXjOoAq3cZLYRdd0aQFkFVtegp608mWr5KFw/edit)

-The project consists of two parts: an in-person component and a project component.
+Your project should be completed with your intro project group.

 ### Returning Members